-Our auditors, Ernst & Young LLP, are independent within the meaning of the Chartered Professional Accountants of Alberta Rules of Professional Conduct and have complied with the U.S. Securities and Exchange Commission's rules on auditor independence.
+Our auditors, Ernst & Young LLP, are independent within the meaning of the Chartered Professional Accountants of Alberta Rules of Professional Conduct.

 Additional Information

 Additional information in relation to TransAlta Renewables may be found under TransAlta Renewables' profile on SEDAR at www.sedar.com.